Conversational Commerce: The Ultimate Guide for 2023

 4. Voice interactions

-To do this, brands are choosing descriptive keywords and optimising their online content with voice search in mind.
-As the creator of Alexa devices, it’s no surprise that Amazon is leading the way in voice commerce.
-To succeed, brands using Amazon simply need to optimise their listings as normal and follow best practices to achieve the Amazon Choice badge – this means their listing will be presented to voice assistant users with relevant queries.
+To do this brands are choosing descriptive keywords and optimizing's their online content with voice search in mind.
+As the creator of Alexa devices it's no surprise that Amazon is leading the way in voice commerce.
+To succeed brands using Amazon simply need to optimise their listings as normal and follow best practices to achieve the Amazon Choice badge - this means their listing will be presented to voice assistant users with relevant queries.

 Voice assistants also offer brands some huge opportunities.
-Because they gather insightful data on user’s interests and tastes, there are huge opportunities to present voice shoppers with highly targeted and personalised advertising messages.
-Even if multiple people interact with one voice assistant, this new technology is smart enough to recognise each individual’s voice.
+Because they gather insightful data on user's interests and tastes there are huge opportunities to present voice shoppers with highly targeted and personalized advertising messages.
+Even if multiple people interact with one voice assistant this new technology is smart enough to recognize each individual's voice.

 The benefits of conversational commerce